-- 1. Stop the engine and wait for all moving parts to stop. - Disconnect the spark plug wire from the spark plug (Figure 18) before performing any maintenance procedure.
+- 1. Stop the engine and wait for all moving parts to stop. - 2.
+Disconnect the spark-plug wire from the spark plug (Figure 21) before performing any maintenance procedure.

-3. After performing the maintenance procedure(s), connect the spark plug wire to the spark plug.
+- 1. Spark-plug wire - 3.
+After performing the maintenance procedure(s), connect the spark plug wire to the spark plug.